anant-lad/EasyMyTicket/PROJECT_STRUCTURE.md

 - Router registration
 - Application startup events

+### `tests/`
+- Test suite for API endpoints
+- Integration tests for ticket creation and retrieval
+- Health check tests
+- Test utilities and helpers

 ## Key Features

 1. **Lazy Loading**: Database connections and agents are created on first use